scala-exercises/scala-exercises/CONTRIBUTING.md

 People are expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md) when discussing _scala-exercises_ on the Github page or other venues.

 If you are being harassed, please contact one of [us](AUTHORS.md#maintainers) immediately so that we can support you.
-In case you cannot get in touch with us please write an email to [47 Degrees](mailto:scala-exercises@47deg.com).
+In case you cannot get in touch with us please write an email to [47 Degrees Open Source](mailto:hello@47deg.com).

 ## How can I help?